katzenpost/katzenpost/docs/specs/pki.rst

-   Thus, at any time, keys for all Mixes for the Nth through N + 2nd epoch will be available, allowing for a maximum round trip (forward message + SURB) delay + transit time of 6 hours.
-SURB lifetime is limited to a few hours because of the key rotation epoch, however this shouldn't present any useability problems since SURBs are only used for sending ACK messages from the destination Provider to the sender as described in [KATZMIXE2E]_.
+   Thus, at any time, keys for all Mixes for the Nth through N + 2nd epoch will be available, allowing for a maximum round trip (forward message + SURB) delay + transit time of 40 minutes.
+SURB lifetime is limited to a single epoch because of the key rotation epoch, however this shouldn't present any useability problems since SURBs are only used for sending ACK messages from the destination Provider to the sender as described in [KATZMIXE2E]_.